UPDESK Lite Electric Adjustable Standing Desk Review

 Single color and size option (black 30x60), under-powered single motor design that's hard to assemble and likely to fail prematurely, too-short height adjustment range for most users, and generally low-quality, made-in-China product that isn't competitive with other offerings from China, and only $40 less than where premium-quality American-made desks start.

-Editors’ Note: This is a first look at UpDesk’s new Home Edition Standing Desk, which is expected to start shipping late July.
+Editors’ Note: This is a first look at UpDesk’s new Home Edition Standing Desk.
 Once the product is available for lab testing look for our full review to be added to our round-up of the Best Standing Desks Reviews.
 Learn more about how we conduct our reviews at Anatomy of a Review.

 “Home Edition” As a Code Word for “Cheap, Cheap”

 Lately we’ve seen some standing desk manufacturers releasing “Home Edition” products that aim to reel in low-budget buyers with an ad for an unrealistically cheap desk.
 The trend starter was Autonomous with their SmartDesk 2 Home Edition Standing Desk, using their original Kickstarter-launched, single-stage, single-motor version ($348) to lure consumers to their website, where most end up buying the more expensive Business Edition.
 The ol’ bait-and-switch.

 UpDesk has historically focused on premium made-in-America desks, but apparently didn’t want to get left out of the fray for budget desk buyers (largely millennials), to clamor against popular Chinese-sourced brands like Autonomous, StandDesk, Jarvis and UpLift.
 While other premium standing desk makers like iMovR have dropped Chinese-made bases from their product like altogether, now offering only all-American standing desks, UpDesk has decided to go the other way with sourcing a made-in-China desk to private label as their new UpDesk Home Electric Standing Desk.